minprog/cs50x-1718-1819/problems/cards/lab/README.md

     deck = Deck()
     print(deck)

-When run, your program will hopefully print that the deck contains 52 cards!
+When run, your program will hopefully report that the deck contains 52 cards!

 {% next %}